 A maximum of 20 students are admitted to each cohort.
-A new cohort begins every two years in the fall semester; 2016, 2018, 2020, etc. This is based on the number of clinical sites that will accommodate our students.
+A new cohort begins every two years in the fall semester; 2018, 2020, 2022 etc. The number of admitted students is based on the number of clinical sites that will accommodate our students.
 Our clinical sites are as far north as Templeton and as far south as Burbank.

 Sonography Prerequisite Options:

 1. Completion of a two-year allied health education program that is patient-care related (RT, RN, PT etc.).

 Program must have been: full-time, 24 months, and included 6 months of clinical experience.OR